ilbuonmarcio/KeepUp/README.md

 Ideas worth mentioning, that would be good to implement:

+- [x] Operating system specific version, so we can check if systems are in EOL or not
+- [ ] Docker service installed, and number of containers active (names and uptime should be good enough)
 - [x] History of changes between a monitor check and the next one, via a separate versioned data table (uptime, number of updates)
 - [x] Summary status of Good, Bad on the top side of Dashboard section
 - [x] Add single Monitor alert for number of update threshold, uptime threshold